wp-plugins/autoptimize/readme.txt

 * Improvement: disable autoptimization based on parameter in querystring (for debugging)
 * Bugfix: some CSS-imports were not being aggregated/ minified
 * Bugfix: add CSS before <title instead of <title> to avoid breakage when title includes other attributes (e.g. itemscope)
+* Bugfix: make sure javascript or css between comments is not aggregated as reported by [Milap Gajjar](http://wordpress.org/support/topic/the-optimized-css-contains-duplicate-classes)
 * Tested with WordPress 3.9 (beta 1)
 * Updates in FAQ